Design consistency is important for user experience

 Consider simpler chunking of information and more robust information architecture.
 This removes the allure of placing large navigation elements that need to be moved around to fit each page.
 With a simpler system in place site wide, recognizing navigation will be easier than making your user hunt for it.

-Considerations to have when rebranding your product or website.
+Considerations when rebranding your product or website

 Rebranding can be an exciting change for the better for you and your users.
 It takes a lot of work to deconstruct the most important parts of your website and rebuild them to be more user-friendly and pleasing to look at.
 An issue with changing the most important information is that the other parts of the website must also be updated if they are to be kept.
 Clicking links to tabs out to older, less used pages that have not been updated with the rest of the website gives the appearance of an incomplete website.
 Ultimately, it gives off a sense of illegitimacy.